Hardware, scaling and storage

 Manual

-If you want to tightly control the number of replicas your application is running, you can select manual scaling.
-To manually scale the application, follow these steps:
+If you want to tightly control the number of replicas your service is running, you can select manual scaling.
+To manually scale the service, follow these steps:

 - Select "Manual Scaling".